Create A Dragon1 Architecture Diagram

 Enterprise Architecture

-Besides Dragon1 being a software platform, it is also an open EA Method that defines what is enterprise architecture and what is on an architecture diagram.
+Besides Dragon1 being a software platform, it is also an open EA Method that defines what enterprise architecture is and what is on an architecture diagram.

 According to Dragon1, Enterprise Architecture is the total concept for an enterprise structure, consisting of a coherent set of constructive, operative, and decorative concepts.

-Solution Architecture is like a total concept or conceptual solution for a part of the strategy.
+Solution Architecture is a total concept or conceptual solution for a part of the strategy.
 That solution architecture can be drawn on an architecture diagram.

 For a brief overview of defined core terms of Dragon1 open EA Method read here:Dragon1 Architecture Modeling Glossary.